-The Rail Delivery Group has worked with its members to develop this programme, including colleagues from passenger rail, freight operators, Network Rail and the Department for Transport.
+Working in partnership and led by the Rail Delivery Group, this programme will be delivered by our team from passenger rail, freight operators, Network Rail and the Department for Transport.
 Find out more about the organisations that make up the industry:

 - Train companies - the companies that operate passenger rail services